webplatform/docs-wpd/CSS_property_guide/index.md

 Now you are ready to start entering the data into the page.
 You'll need to go through the different form fields in the edit page and fill each one in.

+NOTE: One important thing you should consider when entering information into your property pages is whether any of that information also applies to other CSS properties.
+If it does, then you should consider putting that information into a separate page, whether it is a concept, function or whatever.
+This way, you can save others a lot of time and repetition.

+So, in the case of my example, url() *-gradient() functions are viable targets within the "css/functions" tree.
+If you were describing background colors, rather than detail how RGBA/HSLA values work, you could instead point to pages within the "css/units" (whihc doesn't exist yet).
+If you find yourself using any other common jargon that's hard to classify & that readers might not be familiar with, create a link within the top-level "concepts" tree, e.g., "viewport," "vendor prefixes," or "standards mode."
+Readers may also benefit from links to tutorials on the subject available as "CSS learning material."
+(Other areas such as HTML, JavaScript, and SVG have their own learning material areas.)

 ===Summary information===

 First of all, let's start with the summary information near the top of the page.